Treatment of Acute Glaucoma in Germany

 Emergency care

-The two main principles of treatment of acute glaucoma are as follows:
+The two main principles of treatment for acute glaucoma are as follows:

-- a subsequent elimination of the pupillary block, if any.
+- subsequent elimination of the pupillary block, if any.

 Whenever required, doctors carry out symptomatic treatment with analgesics and antiemetics.

 As a rule, topical and systemic drugs are used to normalize intraocular pressure.
 Additional drugs can be used to reduce the volume of the vitreous body.
-The patient is then given miotics to relieve the pupillary block.
+Then, doctors give the patient miotics to relieve the pupillary block.

-The medications that can be used to reduce an aqueous humor synthesis include:
+The medications that can be used to reduce aqueous humor synthesis include:

 - topical beta-blockers;